Maghnie/docs/developers/api-documentation/guides-and-tutorials/administration.md

 ### Modifying companies

 We currently do not save any meta-data about companies except for a name and a short description.
 These attributes are deliberately read-only and can only be changed by aedifion.
 This might change in future.
-Unit then, please [contact](../../../contact.md) us if you require a change of name or description.
+Until then, please [contact](../../../contact.md) us if you require a change of name or description.

 ### Deleting companies